How to Create a Household Inventory List Before Moving

 - Take photos.
 Some people claim they often forget what they have because we pile so many things during our life.
 Hence, if you’re afraid you’ll lose track of things by simply writing them down, consider taking photos of packed contents, add some basic information into the description and that is it.
 This will make it much easier for you to track your progress if you’re a visual type.

 - Get insurance.
 If you come across any valuables while writing down your checklist, consider getting extra insurance for them.
 The standard coverage that most moving companies offer will likely be too low for such objects and you won’t be able to claim damages if a disaster occurs, so make sure you have all the numbers before you opt for something and do not forget to take a photo inventory for insurance.
+Insurance is essential especially when you are moving electronics such as big TV.

 - Online app for checklists.
 You can get much-needed help from a life-changing free app and start organizing stuff around your home in no time, it is so easy and helpful.
 And you can continue using it in your new home as well, it would be an inventory of your belongings and help in case you forget where you left something.